ast-grep/ast-grep.github.io/website/blog/typed-napi.md

 }
 ```

-The type information is encoded in a JSON object.
-Syntax node's static type contains the kind, whether it is named, and the fields of the node.
-`fields` is a map from field name to the type of the field, which encodes the structure of the AST like other parser libraries.

-Tree-sitter also provides alias types where a kind is an alias of a list of other kinds.
-For example, `declaration` is an alias of `function_declaration`, `class_declaration` and other kinds.
-The alias type is used to reduce the number of kinds in the static type.
+In this example, `declaration` is an alias of `function_declaration`, `class_declaration` and other kinds.
+The alias type is used to reduce the redundancy in the static type JSON and will NOT be a node's actual kind.

-We want to both type a node's kind and its fields.
+Thanks to Tree-Sitter's design, we can leverage this rich type information to build our typed APIs!

+### Design Principles of ast-grep/napi

+Our new API follows a progressive enhancement approach to type safety:

+**Preserve untyped AST access**

+The existing untyped API remains available by default, ensuring backward compatibility

+**Optional type safety on demand**

+Users can opt into typed AST nodes either manually or automatically for enhanced type checking and autocompletion

+However, it is a bumpy ride to transition to a new typed API via the path of Tree-sitter's static type.

+First, type information JSON is hosted by Parser Library Repository. ast-grep/napi uses [a dedicated script](https://github.com/ast-grep/ast-grep/blob/main/crates/napi/scripts/generateTypes.ts) to fetch the JSON and generates the type.
+A [F# like type provider](https://learn.microsoft.com/en-us/dotnet/fsharp/tutorials/type-providers/) is on my TypeScript wishlist.

+Second, the JSON contains a lot of unnamed kinds, which are not useful to users.
+Including them in the union type is too noisy.
+We will address this in the next section.

+Finally, as mentioned earlier, the JSON contains alias types.
+We need to resolve the alias type to its concrete type, which is also covered in the next section.

 ## Define Type